 Jingyuan Wang, Perry Dong, Ying Jin, Ruohan Zhan, Zhengyuan Zhou.

-Short version accepted by International Conference on Machine Learning (ICML) 2024.
-Working Paper.
+International Conference on Machine Learning (ICML) 2024.

 ResAct: Reinforcing Long-term Engagement in Sequential Recommendation with Residual Actor. [arxiv]